zreyn/nfl/readme.md

 While there are hundreds of thousands of plays executed during each NFL season, the amount of data per offense and situation is limited, so the data's density is low.
 In addition, the players and play callers for offenses change year over year and even week to week, making historical data less pertinent to predicting upcoming plays.

+To build the model:
+1. Use src/modeling.py to prep the data (convert categorical variables to dummies) and fit the model.

 ### Evaluation